yeungpinghei/yeungpinghei.github.io/README.md

 <img src="/docs/m6_summary.png" alt="m6_summary" width="50%">

 ## Step 7: Include two-dimensional interaction
+Using two-dimensional non-linear interactions, we can incorporate interactions that involve two numerical predictors like the one between time and repetition.
-Interaction of two numerical predictors: time and repetition Since the predictors are not on the same scale, a tensor product smooth interaction is used.
+Since the predictors `point` and `repetition` are not on the same scale (there are 9 possible values of `point` but 3 possible values of `repetition`), a tensor product smooth interaction should be used.
+A tensor product models a non-linear interaction by allowing the coefficients underlying the smooth for one variable to vary non-linearly depending on the value of the other variable.
+Using the `te` function, a tensor product `te(point, repetition, k=3)` can be included in our model specification.
+By default, the *te*-constructor uses two 5-dimensional cubic regression splines (bs="cr") and hence the k-parameter is set to 5.
+However, since there are only 3 possible values of repetition, we would set k to 3 instead.

 ```r
 m7 <- bam(semitone.norm ~ cat +